aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/export/_index.md

 The request is an HTTP request with multipart content (see [RFC 2046](http://tools.ietf.org/html/rfc2046#page-17) or [RFC 1341](http://www.w3.org/Protocols/rfc1341/7_2_Multipart.html)).
 The first part of the multipart content contains the data file and the second contains save options.

-This REST API `export` excel file to different format file.
+The REST API `export` workbook and internal objects to different format file.

 ## RSET API